tmfontan/AESRoundKeyInverter/README.md

 ## Prerequisites

 - Java 8+
 - Basic understanding of AES encryption and key scheduling (recommended but not required).

 ---

+## How It Works

+AES-128 uses a key schedule to generate a series of round keys from the original 128-bit key.
+This tool reverses that process to recover the original key.

+Key Expansion (Forward):

+---

 ## Disclaimer